 Expert in the fields of Judaism, Talmud and Jewish liturgy.
 Author of the bold work of constructive Jewish theology, God's Favorite Prayers.

 Taught courses in Judaism, Jewish history and culture, world religions, and seminars in classical Hebrew texts.
 Taught the popular course at the University of Minnesota, "Introduction to Judaism" enrolled up to 400 students each year.
 Taught Introduction to Liturgy, and the Liturgy of the Days of Awe at the Jewish Theological Seminary in New York City.

-Tzvee's books include The Traditions of Eleazar Ben Azariah, Brown Judaic Studies, The Mishnaic Law of Blessings and Prayers: Tractate Berakhot, Brown Judaic Studies, The Talmud of the Land of Israel: Tractate Berakhot, University of Chicago Press, Studies in Jewish Prayer, University Press of America, The Talmud of Babylonia: An American Translation: Tractate Hullin, 3 volumes, Brown Judaic Studies.
+Books include The Traditions of Eleazar Ben Azariah, Brown Judaic Studies, The Mishnaic Law of Blessings and Prayers: Tractate Berakhot, Brown Judaic Studies, The Talmud of the Land of Israel: Tractate Berakhot, University of Chicago Press, Studies in Jewish Prayer, University Press of America, The Talmud of Babylonia: An American Translation: Tractate Hullin, 3 volumes, Brown Judaic Studies.

-He was the principal investigator, of an IBM sponsored grant for developing software to assist in teaching Hebrew, and Director of a Wexner Foundation Grant.
+Was the principal investigator, of an IBM sponsored grant for developing software to assist in teaching Hebrew, and Director of a Wexner Foundation Grant.